caserzer/SignalServerr/README.md

-PING / PONG on the connection every 5 senconds to check/keep the connection.
+PING / PONG on the connection every 5 seconds to check/keep the connection.

 # Misc.
 ## Authentication